 - Clean windows and floors with vinegar mixed with water instead of disinfectant cleaners.

-- Buy fragrance-free detergents and fabric softeners.
+- Buy fragrance-free laundry detergents.

 - Choose a dry cleaning service that doesn’t use solvents.